"The Zen Diary": A feast for the eyes and the soul

 Founded in 1987 as a vehicle to inform the Nikkei (people of Japanese descent) of the then burgeoning Japanese-Canadian redress movement, Nikkei Voice is a national Japanese-Canadian newspaper that has evolved into an important medium for Japanese Canadian expression and communication.
 It is published 10 times a year in Toronto by the Board of Directors of Nikkei Research and Education Project of Ontario, and operates as a non-profit organization.
 Issues are released in 16-page monthly instalments (20 pages in the summer and winter double issues).

-Scott Kawaguchi (Chair), Marty Kobayashi, Ann Ashley, Elizabeth Fujita, James Heron and Matthew O’Mara.
+Scott Kawaguchi (Chair), Marty Kobayashi, Ann Ashley, Elizabeth Fujita, James Heron, Matthew O’Mara, and Dr. Ailin Oishi-Stamatiou.

 Kelly Fleck, Managing Editor